boschresearch/amira_blender_rendering/Readme.md

 It is recommended to use this function and not the script provided in `scripts/gpu_cluster` whenever possible.

+You could also provide a blend file which has this option already set.

 ## Used 3rd party Licenses<a name="licenses"></a>